Isaac Asir HaTikvah

 Isaac originally had a yeshiva in Heidelberg, Germany.
 Around 1350 he immigrated to Jerusalem with a group of students and founded a yeshiva.
 His institution in Jerusalem is mentioned in a Herem document from 1377.
 Among his students were Samson ben Samuel, author of Kitzur HaMordechai, and Menahem Zioni.
 Other students of his are mentioned in the above Herem document.
 Isaac's community received funding from Jewish communities in Europe.

-Isaac is the first scholar known to have used the title Asir HaTikvah, literally "The prisoner of hope", a phrase found in Zechariah 9:12.
+Reiner identifies Isaac as the earliest person to adopt Asir HaTikvah (‘prisoner of hope’), a phrase from Zechariah 9:12, as a personal epithet.
+He argues that Isaac adopted the name in connection with his migration from Ashkenaz to Jerusalem after the Black Death persecutions.

 Isaac's teachings are primarily recorded in the comments of the above student, Rabbi Samson, in his glosses to the Kitzur HaMordechai, found in the National Library of Israel Ms. Heb.
 38°6697 as well as in Oxford Ms. Neubauer 784.
 Many of Isaac's rulings have been published by Rabbi Shlomo Spitzer.
 Additionally, Isaac is quoted once by Rabbi Yoel Sirkis is his commentary on the Tur.